 Sites like partypoker, under the purview of Entain plc, and PokerStars, under new direction from Flutter plc, have had to exit markets considered “grey” in the last year.
 GGPoker has withdrawn from some legally dubious areas, but it, or its partners, do remain in some jurisdictions considered too risky by the competition, giving it an advantage over others.

-However, these caveats notwithstanding, cash game traffic frequently gives an accurate reflection of global online poker markets.
-Its trends a strong early indicator of official regulated market data.
+However, these caveats notwithstanding, cash-game traffic frequently gives an accurate reflection of global online poker markets.
+Its trends are a strong early indicator of official regulated online poker market data.

 Indeed, other markers suggest that GGPoker is as large, if not larger, than PokerStars.
 Its big tournament series have set records; its partnerships and ambassadorships stir up as much admiration and controversy as anyone’s.